Honey Badger: Profile and Information

 Share with your friends 🥹!

-The honey badger (Mellivora capensis), also called the ratel, is a mammal native to Southwest Asia, Africa, and the Indian subcontinent.
+The honey badger (Mellivora capensis), the ratel, is a mammal native to Southwest Asia, Africa, and the Indian subcontinent.

-Due to its occurrence in a variety of habitats and wide range, it is listed on the IUCN Red List as Least Concern.
+Due to its occurrence in various habitats and wide range, it is listed on the IUCN Red List as Least Concern.

 It is primarily a carnivorous animal.
 Honey badgers have few natural predators because of their strength, thick skin, and ferocious defensive abilities.